Having no menstrual periods is called amenorrhea.

 Doctors distinguish between primary amenorrhea (periods have never started) and secondary amenorrhea (periods started, then stopped).

-The first test is a pregnancy test.
+The first test is usually a pregnancy test.

 Unless a woman is pregnant, other testing is usually required to determine the cause of amenorrhea.